Max-Gabriel-Susman/argus_sensors/README.md

 * An installation of ROS 2 Humble

+* An installation of ros-humble-rclcpp-components with apt

+* An installation of ros-humble-class-loader with apt

 ## Prerequisites

 * Creation of a ROS 2 workspace named argus_ws in your home directory